hilch/mapp-motion-positioning-acoposinverter/README.md

 ## Configuring virtual axis
 Nothing special here as virtual axes support all 'Base types'.
-We assume 10 mm per motor axis revolution and define borders with 'Base type' = 'Linear bounded' Later on we 'couple' both axes in plc by calculation velocity with this factor, that it is...
+We assume 10 mm per motor axis revolution and define borders with 'Base type' = 'Linear bounded' Later on we 'couple' both axes in plc by calculating velocity by this factor, that it is...

 ## Result
 see [Video](https://youtu.be/2xlJ4MhTJ84)